-The Principal Financial Group, Inc. ESOP, which consists of common stock of Principal Financial Group, Inc., the ultimate parent of Principal Life, is reported at the closing quoted market price on the last business day of the plan year and is reflected in Level 1.
+The ESOP is reported at the closing quoted market price of the common stock of Principal Financial Group, Inc. on the last business day of the Plan year and is reflected in Level 1.

 Assets Measured at Fair Value on a Recurring Basis